sigoden/argc/README.md

 [completion scripts](completions) are available for bash/zsh/powershell.

 All argc scripts share the same completion function.

-To add completion for a script, you just need:
+To add completion to a argc script, simply add the script name to $ARGC_SCRIPTS.
-1. put your scripts to $PATH
-2. add your script name to ARGC_SCRIPTS

 ## License